 I first discovered this paprika dip from my Hungarian mother-in-law, Marta, who refers to it as körözött.
 Traditionally, she would use bryndza, a type of sheep cream cheese, and cottage cheese in equal proportions.
 However, I made some adjustments since sheep milk cheese may not be readily available everywhere.
 Interestingly, this paprika dip has gained popularity throughout Europe, known as Liptauer in Austria, and is also found in countries like Italy, Serbia, and Romania.

 I found that this dip is both healthy and easy to make.
-You can enjoy it as a dip with crackers or fresh vegetable sticks or even as a spread for open sandwiches.
+You can enjoy it as a dip with crackers, fresh vegetable sticks or even spread it on Slow Cooker Baked Potatoes.